tongjixianing/AdminUserPostWebAppApplication/README.md

 * Checkout the project from gitHub in Intellij:
     - New -> project from version control
     - Use the git repo url -> https://github.com/tongjixianing/AdminUserPostWebAppApplication.git
+    - It will load all depedencies from maven pom.xml and build the project

 * Locate the main class - AdminUserPostWebAppApplication and Right click Run 'AdminUserPostWebAppApplication'